anishk123/ecs_s3_scraper/step4/README.md

 Lastly, we need to change "http://localhost:4569" to http://s3:4569" in index.js for the networking amongst the services to work properly.

-Ok, now we can build our images, and then we can run the docker containers as services - all of this is going to use the defintions in docker-compose.yml
+Ok, now we can build our images, and after that run the docker containers as services - all of this is going to use the defintions in docker-compose.yml

 ```
 $ docker-compose build